w3f/Grant-Milestone-Delivery/evaluations/awesome-polka_1_keeganquigley.md

 # General Notes

 Site is built with Vercel and pretty straight forward to navigate.
 It is a good proof of concept but right now links to just our blogs and wiki pages.
 Not much information in any of the categories.
 I hope to see a lot more information added in the future.
 Hopefully this will change as people sign up to contribute posts.

+**UPDATE:**: Below issues have been resolved.
+I can now create article posts and the app store icons have been removed.

 Please address issues below: